 I recently finished working with a client over the past two months who wanted to increase muscle tone, decrease belly fat, and improve the overall shape of her lower body.
 In spite of having a muscle deficiency, we were able to attain each one of these goals.
 There are multiple reasons why we were able to do this.
 First, she made it clear what she wanted.
 She didn’t just say I want to be in better shape.
 Rather she set specific goals.
 Second, we both acknowledged that we needed to incorporate variations in the beginning and work to more challenging exercises in later weeks due to her specific condition.
 We were on the same page, as a team.
 We used the initial days and weeks as a learning process and built a foundation for future progress.
 Third, she put forth continued, constant effort while keeping her goals in mind.
 Now she has not only reached her personal goals, but also empowered herself by gaining the sense of accomplishment and that she can achieve her goals if she works towards them.
 Often times, as is in this case, reaching a goal only adds fuel to the fire to want to continue to improve.
 Today this client is doing weighted exercises for repetitions that she could not perform with just bodyweight only two months ago!

 Aside from the unique situations some individuals may have, a more frequent hindrance in many adult’s training progress can be old injuries or wear and tear from prior sports, work, or daily life.
 Many times these individuals believe the best thing to do is work around their injury or pained areas…to avoid the problem in a sense.
 This represents a disconnect between the process and the goal.
 Exercise should always be viewed as a tool to get you to where you want to be.
 You want to be stronger, you train for strength.
 If you want to be faster, you train for speed and explosiveness.
 If you want to be pain free, you guessed it…you train all movements correctly, not avoiding anything.
-Movement is both the problem and the solution!
+Movement is both the problem and the solution.
 Let me say that one more time…..movement is both the problem and the solution!
 What you do is not nearly as important as how you do it.
 Incorrect movement leads to quicker wear and tear and in extreme situations such as sport it can lead to immediate injury.
 The movement itself did not cause the issue, the way you performed the movement did.
 This may seem like a no brainer, but it certainly takes a trained eye and invested individual to perfect ideal movement.
 When someone begins an exercise program and has prior injuries, they should not limit themselves to what they can do.
 Rather, they should address the areas they lack in and work to perfect them.
 Once these areas have been managed and improved, continual progress can be expected.

 When you begin an exercise program, the initial results can get you fired up and wanting more.
 But how do you continue to stay motivated throughout the weeks…months…years?
 In the beginning, extrinsic motivators such as looking better, seeing a smaller number on the scale, or heavier weights on the bar can be great to fuel your fire.
-Extrinsic motivators will likely, in time, fade.
-It is then that the intrinsic motivators keep you going.
+Extrinsic motivators will likely fade in time.
+It is the intrinsic motivators keep you going.
 What are you really after.
 Intrinsic motivators include being able to play with your kids as they grow up, becoming better at your passion in either sport or work, living a long and healthy life, all things that do not change over time.
 These motivators remain whether you are having a bad day, the weather is crappy, or you are tired.
 This is why it is so important to begin with the end in mind.
 By having an idea or picture for yourself, your health, and your life in the future, you can constantly work towards it.
 Being able to enjoy the process rather than focusing on the product is a very important aspect to making long lasting improvements.
 Some days exercise will be therapeutic and invigorating.
 Other days it may be torturous and a painful process.
 Continuing to keep the end goal in mind will fuel each and every one of these days, ultimately increasing your results and decreasing your time to reach them.